philborlin/in-sync-replicas/README.md

 Kafka created this pattern and this implementation is entirely indebted to the hard work of a multitude of Kafka committers.

-# problem
+# Problem
 There are several systems written in Go that are re-inventing the wheel
 * Jocko - Kafka implemented in Golang with built-in coordination (No ZK dep, single binary install, Cloud Native)
 * Liftbridge - Lightweight, fault-tolerant message streams
 * committed - A distributed commit log for creating CQRS systems

 This embedded server is designed to create a distributed systems primitive that can be shared by systems interested in using In Sync Replicas.
-The hope is that this will be as useful as Hashicorps wonderful RAFT library which is a stellar example what distributed systems primitive should look like.
+The hope is that this will be as useful as Hashicorp's wonderful RAFT library which is a stellar example of what a distributed systems primitive should look like.